davidwallace80/pythontools/README.md

 # PythonTools
 [![Build Status](https://dev.azure.com/dwallace0561/pythontools/_apis/build/status/davidwallace80.pythontools?branchName=master)](https://dev.azure.com/dwallace0561/pythontools/_build/latest?definitionId=1&branchName=master)

-PowerShell module for interacting with Python on Windows
+PowerShell module for interacting with Python on Windows.
+Supported for use with Python versions 2 and 3.

+**Notes:**

+- Python version 3 must be installed for Python version 3 support.
+- Python version 2 and 3 must be installed for Python version 2 support.

 ## Installing the Module